yuanjisun/STAT547-hw-Sun-Yuanji/README.md

 ## Homework 07: Automate a data analysis pipeline
 Homework 07 is stored in the folder hw07.
 [Here is the link to that folder.](https://github.com/yuanjisun/STAT547-hw-Sun-Yuanji/tree/master/hw07)

+## Homework 08: Automate a data analysis pipeline
+Homework 08 is stored in the folder hw08.
+[Here is the link to that folder.](https://github.com/yuanjisun/STAT547-hw-Sun-Yuanji/tree/master/hw08)